swiftcurrent2018/openarc/README.md

 in pragma annotations.
 To enable this, either 1) use the OpenARC commandline option, macro (e.g., -macro=SIZE=1024) or 2) use "#pragma openarc #define macro value" directive in the input source code.

-- Class member in OpenACC data clauses may not work; one way to avoid this problem is to manually decompose struct data.
+- The current implementation does not support a Struct member in OpenACC data clauses; one way to avoid this problem is to manually decompose struct data.

     - Example: change "struct var { int *data1; int *data2;} aa;" to "int *aa_data1; int *aa_data2;"

-- Class member is not allowed in an OpenACC subarray, and the start index of a subarray should be 0 (partial array passing is allowed only if its start index is 0.)
+- The current implementation allows a subarray (partial array) if its start index is 0; subarrays with non-zero start index are allowed only in an OpenACC update directive.

 - Current implementation ignores vector clause. (e.g., for CUDA target, gang clause is used to set the number of thread blocks, and worker clause is used to specify the number of  threads in a thread block.)
-If a compute region has only gang clauses without any worker clause (ignoring vector clauses), the compiler may automaticall add worker clause where appropriate.
+If a compute region has only gang clauses without any worker clause (ignoring vector clauses), the compiler may automatically add worker clause where appropriate.

 - Current implementation allows data regions to have compute regions interprocedurally, but a compute region can have a function call only if the called fuction does not contain any OpenACC loop directive.